xelatihy/yocto-gl/docs/yocto_gl.md

 to C++ as best as it can.
 Since the code is generated from the schema, we follow glTF naming conventions and typing quite well.
 To simplify adoption and keep the API relatively simple we use vector as arrays and use pointers to reference to all glTF objects.
-While this makes it less effcient than it might have been, glTF heavy use of optional values makes this necessary.
-At the same time, we do not keep track of set/unset values for basic types (int, float, bool) as a compromise for efficieny.
+While this makes it less efficient than it might have been, glTF heavy use of optional values makes this necessary.
+At the same time, we do not keep track of set/unset values for basic types (int, float, bool) as a compromise for efficiency.

 glTF uses integer indices to access objects.
-While writing code ourselves we found that we add signiicant problems since we would use an index to access the wriong type of scene objects.
+While writing code ourselves we found that we add significant problems since we would use an index to access the wrong type of scene objects.
-For this reasons, we use an explit index `glTFid<T>` that can only access an object of type T. Internally this is just the same old glTF index.
+For this reasons, we use an explicit index `glTFid<T>` that can only access an object of type T. Internally this is just the same old glTF index.
 But this can used to access the scene data with `glTF::get<T>(index)`.